PPPSONAL/php_emp_assignment/readmePHP.md

 What is difference between stored procedures and functions what is current version of mysql
 Difference b/w SQL and NoSql

+Data Definition Language (DDL) commands:

+CREATE to create a new table or database.
+ALTER for alteration.
+Truncate to delete data from the table.
+DROP to drop a table.
+RENAME to rename a table.
+Data Manipulation Language (DML) commands:

+INSERT to insert a new row.
+UPDATE to update an existing row.
+DELETE to delete a row.
+MERGE for merging two rows or two tables.
+Data Control Language (DCL) commands:

+COMMIT to permanently save.
+ROLLBACK to undo the change.
+SAVEPOINT to save temporarily.

 ```

 **find the number of employee of each department**